-Seventeen testifiers (including PULP, CLS, utility companies, fuel vendors, and advocacy groups) recommended eliminating the crisis exception program and supported operating the cash and the regular crisis component concurrently.
-Five testifiers requested an opening date in October for both components to allow for fuel delivery and reconnection of utility service going into the heating season.
-One testifier supported the Crisis Exception Program being opened on November 1, 2011.
+Three testifiers supported operating the Cash and the regular Crisis component concurrently.
+Two testifiers requested an opening date in October for both components to allow for fuel delivery and reconnection of utility service going into the heating season.

-Eleven testifiers requested an opening date for both components on November 1, 2011.
+Four testifiers supported an opening date for both components on November 1, 2016.
+One testifier recommended having consistent program start and end dates each year.